Corruptcouch/dead-letter-office/docs/dead-letter-office-architecture.md

   - `net10.0` **builds** against GodotSharp — a net8.0 library referenced from a net10.0 project
     is ordinary, not a workaround.
   - Godot's own `--build-solutions` **builds it**, so the in-editor build path is not bypassed.
-  - The editor **does not rewrite `<TargetFramework>`** — opening the project headless left the csproj byte-identical.
-The regeneration warning above applies to custom *properties*, not to the TFM.
+  - The editor **does not rewrite a `<TargetFramework>` that already has a value** — opening the project headless left the csproj byte-identical.
+The regeneration warning above applies to custom *properties*, not to the TFM. **Read the correction below before acting on this one.**
   - It **runs**, reporting `.NET 10.0.11`.

   **And the runtime was `.NET 10.0.11` at `net8.0` too**, because Godot's host reads